 - Possession.
 You could be sentenced to less than one year in prison for a first offense to up to 20 years for a subsequent offense.
 Fines are generally a maximum of $2,500.

 - Distribution.
 You could be sentenced to up to 10 years in prison for a first offense.
 A second offense carries the same penalty, except that you must serve a minimum five-year sentence.
 If you are convicted of distributing child pornography through use of a website, you could be sentenced to prison for up to 10 years and be fined up to $100,000.

 For any of these convictions, you will also most likely be required to register as a sex offender for the rest of your life.

-How Greenspun Shapiro PC Can Help You If You Are Charged With Child Pornography Crimes
+How Our Fairfax Child Pornography Lawyers Can Help You If You Are Charged

 The experienced criminal defense attorneys at Greenspun Shapiro PC have over 80 years of combined experience handling a variety of criminal matters for our clients—including defending against child pornography charges.
 We understand the enormous impact being charged with one of these crimes can have on your life.
 We will thoroughly investigate the facts of your case and aggressively raise all of your defenses so that the charges are dismissed or reduced to the least possible sentence.
 Even if you believe you are guilty, you could have defenses to the charges, and hiring an attorney could result in a better outcome for you.
 Start an online chat or contact our Fairfax law firm now to schedule a free, no-obligation consultation with one of our criminal defense attorneys.